ENTER PASSWORD TO VIEW ASSIGNMENT

 This week’s homework is to watch the videos below, and draw along.
 Remember that IT’S FINE TO PAUSE THE VIDEOS and go back and rewatch them if you miss any steps.
 This is a good re-introduction to the basics:

 First let’s review some examples of perspective drawings.
 Here’s Michael W’s beautiful painting of some sphinx-like objects.
 See how many perspective elements you can identify in this painting:

-Nice photo of railroad tracks in one point perspective:
+Try drawing a sketch based on this photo of railroad tracks in one point perspective:

-This city street is in one point:
+…. and try a sketch of this city street is in one point:

 View of the ocean!
 The true horizon is where the sky meets the edge of the sea.

 Hallway scene – try sketching